 ESET products that are nearing or have reached their end-of-life will ask you to automatically upgrade to the latest version compatible with your system.

-For example, if you currently have version 7 (or earlier), you will be asked to upgrade to version 11.
+For example, if you currently have version 9 (or earlier), you will be asked to upgrade to the latest version.
 "Your product is outdated" message—what does that mean?

 The ESET update policy for business products varies by product, version, and whether endpoints are remotely managed.

-Verify that the latest detection engine and modules updates have been received by client workstations: Update ESET Endpoint products (6.x)—check for latest product modules.
+Verify that the latest detection engine and modules updates have been received by client workstations: Update ESET endpoint products (7.3 - 9.x) on individual client workstations – check for latest product modules